vdim/yz/doc/SYNTAX.md

 Note that access to properties depends on implementation of your ElementManager (in our case it is element manager for simple collections).
+For more details about current implementation of the YZ see [here] (https://github.com/vdim/yz/blob/master/doc/IMPLEMENTATION.md).

 For several properties you must enumerate it through whitespace:

     string[empty class]